geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 5. In the list of **Active sites**, locate the **IT Services** site and select the **…/sites/ITServices** value that appears in the URL column.

-6. In the **IT Services** site, in the left-hand navigation pane, select **Site content**s.
+6. In the **IT Services** site, in the left-hand navigation pane, select **Site contents**.

 7. In the list of site contents, select **Service Desk Requests**.

 8. Review the columns in this list that you added in the earlier lab exercise.
 These columns will be used by the Power App that you create.

-9. Keep this browser tab open for the next task.
+9. Keep this browser tab open and proceed to the next task.